Oceania University of Medicine

 Oceania University of Medicine (OUM) is an Independent Samoa-based medical school established in 2002 and operated through a public-private partnership between the Government of Samoa and e-Medical Education, LLC, a Florida-based medical education management company.
-Its hybrid curriculum of distance-learning preclinicals and face-to-face clinical rotations enrolls 380 students, as of October 2025, and 266 graduates are currently in residency/internship training or practicing medicine in numerous global locations, primarily Australia, Canada, Aotearoa New Zealand, Samoa, and the US.
+Its hybrid curriculum of distance-learning preclinicals and face-to-face clinical rotations enrolls 429 students, as of January 2026, and 266 graduates are currently in residency/internship training or practising medicine in numerous global locations, primarily Australia, Canada, Aotearoa New Zealand, Samoa, and the US.

 History

 The medical school was founded by philanthropist and e-Medical Education's Chairman, Taffy Gould, and included a handful of Samoan and Australian doctors to fill a void: a shortage of physicians in Samoa and the South Pacific.

 OUM operates under a charter executed by the Government of Independent Samoa (formerly Western Samoa) and represented by the Prime Minister, as an autonomous statutory corporation.
 Its authority derives from the Oceania University of Medicine Act, passed by the Legislative Assembly of Samoa in January 2002 and e-Medical Education operates OUM as part of the agreement.
 Housed on the grounds of the National Hospital Complex in Apia, Samoa, the university formally opened in March 2002 with seven students.

 Less than a month after opening, its acting Dean, Professor Don Wilbur, returned to the United States, leaving only a single academic staff member in Samoa.
 In October 2002 five of the university's students complained that they were not getting the education they had paid for.
 In 2005 the university was criticised by an Australian Labor MP as offering "worthless" degrees.

 In March 2011 Vice-Chancellor Professor Surindar Cheema and most of the staff were terminated by the American operator, without the approval of the university council.
 In September 2012 the Samoan Government began discussions on a takeover of the university and merging it with the National University of Samoa, which never came to fruition.

 In 2014 the university moved into new teaching facilities at the Tupua Tamasese Meaole Hospital (TTM) in Apia.

 Due to Samoa's remote location, a distance-learning curriculum evolved with local physician mentors providing clinical training at TTM Hospital, which remains OUM's primary teaching facility.
 This online curriculum delivery during preclinicals allowed students to study from their home communities and, for many, to continue working during the first two years of the program.
 That ability to keep working during preclinical studies remains a primary consideration for prospective students.
 As the program grew, aspiring physicians in other global locations that also experienced physician shortages — as well as those with geographic and personal challenges to attending a traditional medical school — expressed interest in the medical school's program.